prateek-1992/ai-testcase-generator-app/README.md

 #### Data Privacy

 **✅ What we DON'T store:**
-- ❌ API keys (never sent to our servers)
+- ❌ API keys (never sent to our servers, only in React Context memory)
 - ❌ PRD documents (only processed client-side)
-- ❌ Generated test cases (stored only in your browser)
+- ❌ Generated test cases (stored only in your browser's sessionStorage)
 - ❌ Usage analytics or tracking data

 **✅ What IS stored (locally in your browser):**
 - Test cases in `sessionStorage` (cleared when tab closes)
-- API keys in `localStorage` (encrypted, persists across sessions)
 - PRD summary in `sessionStorage` (temporary)
+- **API keys in React Context** (in-memory only, cleared on page refresh - NOT persisted)

 **✅ Where your data goes:**
 - **PRD content**: Only sent to the LLM provider you choose (OpenAI, Gemini, or Ollama)